Wednesday, June 23, 2021

 Astonishingly it took not one but two directors to bring this tripe to the big screen.
 Norman Foster would later make a useful contribution to Walt Disney Productions' live-action division with frontier actioner Davy Crockett, King of the Wild Frontier (N Foster, 1955) and multiply episodes of the Zorro (1957-1959) TV series.
 Abby Berlin, meanwhile, was nearing the end of a movie career consisting mostly of Blondie and Dagwood B-movie comedies but would continue as director for hire on numerous TV productions.
 Neither bring any discernible style to proceeding here.

 Father is a Bachelor marks a definite low point in Mr Holden's career; surprisingly released the same year and just prior to his triumphant turns in classics Sunset Boulevard (Billy Wilder, 1950) and Born Yesterday (George Cukor, 1950).
 While Holden was never less than watchable, this must rank as one of his worst pictures.
-If, like myself, you are an admirer of his work. then by all means give the movie watch as he is really the only interesting thing about it.
+If, like myself, you are an admirer of his work. then by all means give the movie a watch as he is really the only interesting thing about it.
 Otherwise you are well advised to give this barely palatable picture a wide berth.

 Wednesday, May 5, 2021